5 Tips for Finishing What You Start

 Want to run your first 5K?
 Volunteer to be the project manager at work?
 Looking to start your family or yourself on a path to healthier eating?
 Always dreamed of travelling abroad?
 Goals and objectives vary from one person to another, but we all have them.

 Now think about how long these dreams have been on your bucket list.
-Any one of them could be accomplished with several weeks or months of hard work, but often we stagnate in the early stages of goal setting and never follow through.
+Any of them could be accomplished with hard work, but we stagnate in the early stages and never follow through.

 Or, to put it a simpler way, you can’t finish something you don’t start.

-We all have goals or bucket list items, and whether they are personal or professional, many of us are nearly paralyzed by inaction or inability to follow through.
+We all have goals or bucket list items.
+Whether they are personal or professional, many of us are nearly paralyzed by inaction or inability to follow through.
 Here are five tips for finishing what you start.

 1. Start With a Small, Measurable Goal

 It’s human nature to get frustrated by failure.
-So instead of setting yourself up for disappointment, choose a goal that can be achieved in a short amount of time and without many roadblocks.
+Don’t set yourself up for disappointment.
+Instead, choose a goal you can achieve in a shorter time period and without many roadblocks.
 That way you can feel the rush of success, propelling you to take on your next, larger, longer-term goal.
 This makes you less likely to quit altogether.

 For example, instead of committing to “eating healthier from now on,” why not commit to “no fried food for the next two weeks.”
 Once you’ve seen success with that aspect of healthy eating, you could build on your home cooking success with the goal of, “I’m going to cook at home for the next two weeks.”
 As you build these easily measurable healthy habits, you will be on your way to achieving your original goal of healthy eating, but in manageable and measurable small increments.